iortcw/iortcw/MP/rend2-readme.txt

       alpha channel of the specular map, so if it were set to 16, and the alpha channel of the specular map was set to 0.5, then the shininess would be set to 8.
 Default 256.

+  normalScale <x> <y>
+    - State the X and Y scales of the normal map.
+This is useful for increasing or decreasing the "strength" of the normal map, or entering negative values to flip the X and/or Y values.
+Default 1 1.

+  parallaxDepth <value>
+    - State the maximum depth of the parallax map.
+This is a fairly sensitive value, and I recommend the default or lower.
+Default 0.05.

 An important note is that normal and specular maps influence the diffuse map declared before them, so materials like this are possible: